 Intervals, Chords, and Scales

 Clairnote represents intervals directly and consistently.
 Differences between intervals are clearly visible making it easy to see the relationships between notes and understand the basic patterns of music found in scales, chords, keys, etc. Clearly seeing each interval as you play it will help you learn to improvise and play by ear, skills that involve playing by interval (i.e. relative pitch).
 In the following illustrations you can see the consistent interval patterns that make up major and minor scales and triads.
 See also Scales and Intervals.

 Clairnote uses all the traditional rhythm notation symbols except that hollow and solid note heads are used for pitch and interval patterns instead of for duration (a better use of this highly visible aspect of a note).
 Half notes have a double stem to distinguish them from quarter notes.
 These double stems can be seen in the music excerpt below.
 See also Rhythm Notation.

 Sheet Music and Software

-You can download free examples of sheet music that are created with LilyPond.
-LilyPond is free and open-source music notation software that anyone can use to automatically convert traditional music files into Clairnote.
+There are currently over 450 works in the Clairnote Sheet Music Library, all available to download for free as PDFs.
+They were created with LilyPond – free and open-source music notation software that anyone can use to automatically convert traditional music files into Clairnote.
 Below is an illustration of a few bars of piano music in Clairnote.
 See also Sheet Music and Software: LilyPond.